|New Facebook group, founded April 21, 2014: BSR Users Group: Birmingham Stove and Range|

 The Birmingham Stove & Range Sportsman model 3060 deep fish fryer pot was introduced by Birmingham Stove & Range in 1971.
 It was produced with its own dual-use lid, marked with the number 3093.
 The handles were rounded instead of angled; all of the 3060 dish fryers had rounded handles.

 The lid was produced as BS&R model 3093, with this number printed on the lid.
 The lid had the same shape as the Sportsman fish fryer, except that the underside had grill ridges, so this could be used as a flat griddle on one side and a grill on the other side.
 The handle was set at a downward angle, so it would remain separate from the handle of the deep fryer itself.
 It could be lifted off of the pot without any difficulty.
+The model 3093 griddle cover fit both the 3060 deep fryer and the second-generation 3052 shallow fish fryer.
+(Reportedly, it did not fit perfectly on the original angled-handle model of the 3052 fish fryer.)
 The original patent on this piece was issued to Atlanta Stove Works:

 When Lodge Manfacturing produced cast iron for BS&R in the 1980s, they also produced their version of the 3060 fish fryer.
 Unlike the Lodge versions of other pans, their deep fish fryer was practically identical to the BS&R model, with almost no change at all nh the design.
 Because of this, many people (and antique vendors) assume the 3060 deep fryer was only made by Lodge.